2019 Monster Energy NASCAR Cup Series: Race reports

 Denny Hamlin started on pole.
 Austin Dillon had a tire go down and made contact with Jimmie Johnson.
 Kyle Larson edged pit Chase Elliott to win the first stage.
 Aric Almirola had tire issues and spun twice and Clint Bowyer spun.
-Kurt Busch edged Daniel Suarez to win the second stage.
+Kurt Busch edged Daniel Suárez to win the second stage.
 Alex Bowman had a tire go down and collected Joey Logano.
 Ryan Blaney got into the wall along with Michael McDowell, David Ragan, and Johnson.
 Matt DiBenedetto led the most laps, but Hamlin passed him for the lead to win for his fourth race of the season.